 The Southern Rockhopper penguins are the third smallest penguins weighing only 2–3.8 kg.
 This makes them only a little bigger than the Galapagos penguins and little penguins found in Australia.
 Their crest feathers sit over their eyes like eyebrows and then branch off the sides of their heads.
 Different to the Macaroni penguin crest which starts at a point above their beaks and flairs out past the eyes.

-The Southern Rockhopper penguins call the Sub-Antarctic islands home.
-In particular Heard Island and the McDonald Islands, as well as Macquarie Island and the Falkland Islands is where you can find these penguins.
+The Southern Rockhopper penguins call the Sub-Antarctic islands home; in particular, Heard Island and the McDonald Islands, as well as Macquarie Island and the Falkland Islands.